SlugSecurity/site/src/index.md

 </div>

 ## Meeting Times and Locations
-See upcoming events and meetings on our [events](/events) page.
-We host a variety of different events, including workshops, casual hack and chill sessions, and CTF working sessions.
-Wanna learn more about what we do?
-Check out our [FAQs](/about/faqs) page.
+See upcoming events on our [events](/events) page.
+We run workshops, working sessions, and competitions.

 ***